 For instance, starting customer interactions with an energetic tone can be a good foundation.
 However, agents should adapt to each customer’s tone after the initial contact.
 After all, annoyed visitors likely won’t respond well to humor or light-hearted conversation.

-Also, make sure to add an exhaustive list of words or phrases for your agents to avoid.
+Also, make sure to add an exhaustive list of words for your agents to use and avoid.
 For instance, agents shouldn’t sound overly apologetic when discussing fixed company policies (refunds, order cancellations, etc.) with customers.
 You can instruct them to avoid apologetic language and instead use empathetic — but not overly apologetic — phrases to communicate the facts.

 If you use different customer support channels, it’s a good idea to include specific guidelines for them.
 For instance, call-center agents can be instructed to: